 Dyskinesia is often found alongside spasticity.
 It can result in a rigid posture (sometimes referred to as dystonia), or in abnormally slow, writhing movements (sometimes referred to as athetosis).
 These intensify during times of stress and when a person is concentrating, but are absent while a person sleeps.
 Many people with dyskinesia also have communication difficulties.

 What impacts can cerebral palsy have?

-Some people may not need support but others may require support such as Ankle Foot Orthoses (AFOs), walking frames or sticks, a mixture of walking aids or a wheelchair.
-Individuals may tire more easily, be slower and clumsier, especially at the end of the day or week when they are more tired.
+Each person with cerebral palsy is different, and require different levels of mobility support.
+Some people may not need any mobility equipment to navigate daily life, while others may require physical supports such as Ankle Foot Orthoses (AFOs), walking frames or sticks, a mixture of walking aids or a wheelchair.

 Do people with cerebral palsy have learning difficulties?

 People with cerebral palsy may experience difficulties in the areas of attention, motor planning and perception.
 These may impact on developing literacy and numeracy skills.

 Individuals may be more easily distracted and/or unable to concentrate for as long as their peers.

 Motor planning difficulties